Focus on the group's mission

 Pathogen bioinformatics plays a crucial role in modern infectious disease research, offering insights that are essential for developing preventive and contingency measures by public authorities.

-The CPB strengthens SIB’s mission to generate knowledge and provide means for better health worldwide.
+The Centre for Pathogen Bioinformatics strengthens SIB’s mission to generate knowledge and provide means for better health worldwide.

-Based on existing and new resources from SIB’s national network, the Centre develops the following range of activities to support its many direct stakeholders and the entire research community in the field including notably:
+Based on existing and new resources from SIB’s national network, the Centre for Pathogen Bioinformatics develops the following range of activities to support its many direct stakeholders and the entire research community in the field including notably:

 What is pathogen bioinformatics?